wongnata/PlayerDogModel/README.md

 - Obviously [MonAmiral](https://thunderstore.io/c/lethal-company/p/MonAmiral/) and [all their supporters](https://github.com/MonAmiral/PlayerDogModel?tab=readme-ov-file#credits) for creating the original mod!
 It's awesome!
 - Thanks to Andrew, Jaime, [90% Andy](https://www.90percentstudios.com/), and [90% Denny](https://www.90percentstudios.com/) for your help in testing and fixing multiplayer interactions!
 Dog bless you!
 - Thanks to the entire Flodogs+ squad for dogfooding this mod with me!
 Bone-appetit!
+- Thanks to [Zaggy](https://thunderstore.io/c/lethal-company/p/Zaggy1024/) and [Bunya](https://thunderstore.io/c/lethal-company/p/BunyaPineTree/?section=asset-replacements) for their advice in implementing the OpenBodyCams patch!